sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

     ca: {}
 ```

-In the Console, go to Workloads -> Pods (ensure your project is selected above).
+In the Console, go to Workloads -> Pods (ensure your project - e.g. project gitops-user1 - is selected above).

 After about 3-4 mins, you should see all the ArgoCD pods, running and ready (1/1), similar to the following: